-Discover signature views, attractions, and food as you experience Richmond’s dyke trails.
+Discover signature views, attractions, and cuisine as you experience Richmond’s dyke trails by bike.

 The Bike the Dyke route follows the Middle Arm Trail (5.5km, one way), the West Dyke Trail (6km, one way), and part of the South Dyke Trail (2km, one way).
 There are plenty of places to stop along the way to make biking the dyke a full day experience.

 - Enjoy beautiful mountain and river views as you bike along unpaved pathways towards Steveston Village

 - There are 15 points of interest on this trail, each equipped with fun facts and photo opportunities

 - Check-in at three designated locations to receive a free bike light at the Visitor Centre kiosk